fillumina/maven-dependency-list/README.md

 # maven-reverse-dependency

-It browses trees of java `maven` projects indexing dependencies.
+It browses trees of java `maven` projects listing the dependencies for each project with various filters.

 It accepts the following parameters: